888-391-4324

 Featured Image

-If you’re a California senior with an average personal income of $21,300, you might find that almost two out of three seniors aged 65 and older depend heavily on Social Security for at least 50% of their annual income.
+If you’re a senior with an average personal income of $21,300, you might find that almost two out of three seniors aged 65 and older depend heavily on Social Security for at least 50% of their annual income.

-In that case, a reverse mortgage for California seniors may seem like the best course of action.
+In that case, a reverse mortgage for Californian seniors may seem like the best course of action.
 Currently, the state is home to 36% of all HECMs in the US for good reason.
 They’re easy to qualify for, not taxable, and non-payable until a maturity event.

 Here’s everything you should know before you borrow one for your new home.